INFOM126-Automated-Software-Engineering/2048-Groupe8/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Free Documentation License.
 See the LICENSE file for more details.
 # Contact

 For any questions or issues, please open an issue or contact the development team.